During the Covid19 Pandemic we have been running a restricted service. Most indoor group activity has ceased until conditions improve.

 Status/Leave to Remain Advice: Advice for people who have status or leave to remain is available through MRSN, the Merseyside Refugee Support Network.
 They are available on a Tuesday, Wednesday and Thursday and their wide range of services includes advice on benefits and housing.
 You need to make an appointment to see them.

-English Classes: We provide English classes (ESOL) at ALM for up to 85 asylum seekers of all levels of language ability, Monday to Friday.
+English Classes: We provide English classes (ESOL) at ALM for up to 85 asylum seekers of all levels of language ability, across Monday to Friday.
 Each class has 4 sessions a week, morning or afternoon.
 In January and September, students are assessed and enrolled before starting a class but space is also available in between those dates.
 Once in a class you are given an ID card for that particular class.
 Four or five volunteers lead English classes each day.
 ESOL classes are available at other venues in the city.

 - Breakfast, porridge or toast, is available from 9.15 – 10.15